 I can recall, as a ten-year old boy, the first time I painstakingly copied an illustration of a freshwater fish from a dusty old encyclopaedia; it was hard work but it felt amazing to recreate something so realistically, well at least I thought so at the time!
 I always loved doodling as a kid - including the obligatory defacement of schoolbooks - but soon progressed beyond that, learning how to draw from life at the age of sixteen.
 On leaving school I studied design for a year, followed by an additional two-year course in the more specialised area of product design.
-At that point I remained undecided about which field to pursue, but had always felt at home drawing from life (creating a realistic image on a simple piece of paper was the best feeling in the world to me and it wasn't an experience I was going to relinquish any time soon…).
+At that point I remained undecided about which field to pursue, but had always felt at home drawing from life (creating a realistic image on a simple piece of paper was the best feeling in the world to me and it wasn't something I was going to give up without a fight…).
 In deciding which path to follow, natural history illustration seemed perfect as it would allow me a great opportunity to practise realistic painting, with an endless number of fascinating subjects to explore.
-After a working gap year I was accepted for a course in Scientific and Natural History Illustration at Blackpool & the Fylde College (one of only a handful of places in the UK that even offered that type of course; I was most fortunate).
+After a working gap year I was accepted for a course in Scientific and Natural History Illustration at Blackpool & the Fylde College (one of only a handful of places in the U.K. that even offered that type of course; I was most fortunate).
 I graduated in 1996 with a B.A.
 (Hons.) in Design and thereafter worked for several years as an illustrator with London-based 'David Lewis Illustration Agency'.

 Influences - Growing up, my paternal uncle (Glenn Nicholas) would occasionally send us prints of his intricately detailed, beautiful black & white scratchboard art.
 These prints were shipped all the way from America - where my father's side of the family lives - and the wildlife he depicted seemed very different to what we were used to seeing here.
 I studied his work with amazement, and on reflection I think he must have been my biggest influence.
-We had been living in the US ourselves for a while but moved back to the UK in December of '74 - sadly we never had the means to return and visit, and time goes by so very quickly, but if I could meet my uncle now I would shake his hand and thank him for fostering my interest in wildlife art.
+We had been living in the U.S. ourselves for a while but moved back to the U.K. in December of '74 - sadly we never had the means to return and visit, and time goes by so very quickly, but if I could meet my uncle now I would shake his hand and thank him for fostering my interest in wildlife art.

 Method - To achieve an acceptable level of detail in my paintings I do work from good, clear photographs but with ongoing illness (see 'Health', below) the process of obtaining photos still remains problematic - In short, I can't walk far or stand for long without severe discomfort and pain.
 Being primarily housebound, I'm reliant on my existing library of photos and the generosity of some extremely talented photographers on Flickr (to whom I owe a heartfelt ‘thank you’).
 It would be fantastic to have the energy to study and photograph nature subjects from my own point-of-view, but for the time being I can only hope that my work isn't judged too harshly, given my current reliance on others.
 Realistically I can only work the hours that I do because I have a bed or couch/recliner close to hand.
 By way of good fortune, however, some lovely little critters have wandered into my back yard this past year and I was able to photograph them (below, left); some of these images may even serve as a basis for upcoming paintings.

-Creating art helps me feel connected to such a diverse and beautiful world and it's my hope that you can see in my work the love and appreciation I have for nature (although, granted, I don't spend much time in it these days).
+Creating art helps me feel connected to such a diverse and beautiful world and it's my hope that you can see in my work the love and appreciation I have for nature (although, granted, I don't spend much time in it these days!).
 I do have a great deal of lost time to make up for but in many ways I've never felt so motivated, and optimistic about the future.